-10 Popular Couples Country Dances Everybody Loves!
+10 Popular Partner Country Dances Couples Love!

 After being introduced to the country bar and dancing scene in 2017, it took a little bit for me to figure out all the different things that were going on there.
 No one hands you a guidebook or manual about where you are, what you’re looking at, and how to navigate your new favorite pastime!